hyperledger-archives/fabric-chaintool/docs/platforms/golang.md

 ```

 ## Environment
 Any invocation of 'chaintool build*' will automatically synthesize the correct value for the $GOPATH environment variable based on the current value of the variable and the path of your chaincode project tree.
 Your chaincode project tree need _not_ be located within the directory hierarchy defined by the current value of $GOPATH.
-The 'chaintool build' command will ensures that the build correctly includes Go code from following paths (where $PROJECT_ROOT is the root directory of your application chaincode.)
+The 'chaintool build' command will ensures that the build correctly includes Go code from following paths (where $CHAINCODE is the root directory of your application chaincode.)

-- $PROJECT_ROOT/build/deps
+- $CHAINCODE/build/deps
     - Direct and transitive dependencies of your application as retrieved by _go get_.
 (Please note: it is highly unlikely that production Hyperledger peers will use  _go get_ to resolve dependencies.
 This use of _go get_ is an artifact of ongoing Hyperledger development; reducing development friction as the platform dependencies are refined.
 Operationally all dependencies will be explicit.
-- $PROJECT_ROOT/build
+- $CHAINCODE/build
     - Root directory of the default location for compiler generated artifacts.
-- $PROJECT_ROOT
+- $CHAINCODE
     - Root directory for your application source files.
-Typically all application code is stored under $PROJECT_ROOT/src/chaincode.
+Typically all application code is stored under $CHAINCODE/src/chaincode.
 - current $GOPATH as set in the environment.

 ## Chaincode Integration
 ### Entry-point
-Your chaincode entry-point _func main()_ should be placed in a file stored in a directory under $PROJECT_ROOT/src/chaincode/.
+Your chaincode entry-point _func main()_ should be placed in a file stored in a directory under $CHAINCODE/src/chaincode/.
 The function should be part of a package called "chaincode".
-Other packages may be placed in files stored in other locations in the $PROJECT_ROOT directory hierarchy and may be imported by your entry-point module using standard golang mechanisms.
-(The typical Go convention is to place source files in directories rooted at $PROJECT_ROOT/src).
-Any Go files that are stored under $PROJECT_ROOT/src will be included in the final CAR package.
+Other packages may be placed in files stored in other locations in the $CHAINCODE directory hierarchy and may be imported by your entry-point module using standard golang mechanisms.
+(The typical Go convention is to place source files in directories rooted at $CHAINCODE/src).
+Any Go files that are stored under $CHAINCODE/src will be included in the final CAR package.

 ### Imports
 In addition to any packages imported as part of your application logic your chaincode will import packages from four other locations.